verbb/formie/docs/get-started/upgrading-from-v2.md

 ### Auth Module
 To simplify and streamline integration logic for OAuth-based providers, we're using the [Auth Module](https://verbb.io/packages/auth) to handle the authentication flow and token handling.
 For non-OAuth-based providers, there will be no change.

 While things should be seamlessly migrated from Formie to Auth, if you have custom integrations that use OAuth, you'll need to integrate those with the Auth module.
+Formie no longer contains many of the helper methods that an older OAuth integration would've relied on.

 In addition, if you were using any of the OAuth-specific functions in Formie, those are now removed.